mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 #### Zu ergreifende Maßnahmen

-Wir setzen auf einen Cache, den Sheets-Manager, um das CSS nur einmal pro Komponententyp (wenn Sie zwei Schaltflächen verwenden, benötigen Sie nur einmal das CSS der Schaltfläche) zu injizieren.
+The styling solution relies on a cache, the *sheets manager*, to only inject the CSS once per component type (if you use two buttons, you only need the CSS of the button one time).
 Sie müssen **eine neue ` sheets `Instanze für jede Anfrage** erstellen.

 *beispiel für fix:*